Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

 \section{Numerical Experiments}

-This section presents the numerical efficacy of proposed ACOTS-QC and ACOPF-QC relaxations with \cycconstrs, and an analysis for ACOTS with different load profiles.
-Our experiments are conducted on PGLib-OPF v20.07 benchmark library \cite{babaeinejadsarookolaee2019power}.
-We use a Linux workstation with 3.6GHz Intel Core i9-9900K CPUs and 128GB memory.
+This section presents the numerical efficacy of the proposed ACOTS-QC and ACOPF-QC relaxations with \cycconstrs, and an analysis for ACOTS with different load profiles.
+Our experiments are conducted on PGLib-OPF v20.07 benchmark library \citep{babaeinejadsarookolaee2019power}. {\cblue For medium-scale instances, we }use a Linux workstation with 3.6GHz Intel Core i9-9900K CPUs and 128GB memory{\cblue ; For large-scale instances in Section \ref{sec: large_inst}, we use Linux workstations with Intel CPUs and 250GB memory}.
 The programming language is Julia v1.6.
-We locally solve all non-convex MINLP (ACOTS) and NLP (ACOPF) formulations using Juniper.jl (v0.7.0) \cite{kroger2018juniper} and Ipopt (v3.13.4) \cite{wachter2006implementation}, respectively.
-All relaxation formulations (ACOTS-QC, ACOPF-QC and OBBT iterations) are solved using the Gurobi (v9.0.0) solver.
-The branch-and-cut framework for cycle constraints is implemented using Gurobi's lazy-constraint callback.
+We locally solve all non-convex MINLP (ACOTS) {\cblue formulations with both Juniper.jl (v0.7.0) \citep{kroger2018juniper} and Knitro (v.13.0.1) \citep{byrd2006k}.
+Non-convex NLP (ACOPF) formulations are solved locally using Ipopt (v3.13.4) \citep{wachter2006implementation}.} All relaxation formulations (ACOTS-QC, ACOPF-QC and OBBT iterations) are solved using the Gurobi (v9.0.0) solver.
+The branch-and-cut framework for cycle constraints is implemented using Gurobi's lazy-constraint callback. { The code for our experiments are available in the INFORMS Journal on Computing GitHub software repository \citep{guo2025acots}. }